 Advancements in Technology and Methods

 Both methods create genuine diamonds indistinguishable from natural diamonds to the naked eye.
 They’re both pure carbon with identical crystal structures.
-HPHT excels at producing larger stones, while CVD offers superior purity and unique color options.

 21st Century: Lab Grown Diamonds Go Mainstream

-Today, in the 2020s, lab created diamonds are a mainstream choice for high-quality jewelry.
+Today, in the 2020s, lab-created diamonds are a mainstream choice for high-quality jewelry.
 These pieces of ethical luxury resonate with Millennials and Gen Z, who value transparency and are drawn to ethical, conflict-free stones.

 For modern consumers, lab diamonds offer exceptional quality and affordability.
 They also provide peace of mind, knowing their purchase supports ethical and humane practices.